Environmental Stewardship

 Tailings Management

-• Our Approach
+Our Approach

-Lundin is committed to the safe and responsible management of tailings facilities, to emergency preparedness and response, to post-incident recovery, to compliance with applicable legislative and regulatory requirements, permit conditions, and to our Code of Conduct, Ethical Values and Anti-Corruption Policy.
+Lundin Mining is committed to the safe and responsible management of tailings facilities, to emergency preparedness and response, to post-incident recovery, to compliance with applicable legislative and regulatory requirements, permit conditions, and to our Code of Conduct, Ethical Values and Anti-Corruption Policy.

 Lundin Mining employs a comprehensive and integrated approach to tailings management.
 This provides us with confidence that potential safety, environmental and social impacts can be reliably identified and minimized.
 Efficient mining and mineral processing, along with disposal underground where practicable, allow our operations to minimize the quantities of tailings stored on surface.
 Our operations aim to minimize associated risk with a clear understanding of the tailings characteristics, the facility construction materials, and the final settings in which they are placed.

-• Global Industry Standard on Tailings Management
+Global Industry Standard on Tailings Management

 Lundin Mining is committed to the implementation of the GISTM, which is the first global standard on tailings management.
-The RMMS Tailings Management Standard was updated in 2021, and the Responsible Mining Policy was updated in 2022 to align with the GISTM requirements.

 Learn more:

-• Our Facilities
+Our Facilities

 Lundin Mining operates six mines with seven active tailings facilities and uses two widely accepted methods of tailings disposal:

-1. underground disposal involves mixing tailings with products, such as sand or cement, followed by disposal as a paste backfill or hydraulic backfill in previously mined areas of underground mines; and
+- underground disposal involves mixing tailings with products, such as sand or cement, followed by disposal as a paste backfill or hydraulic backfill in previously mined areas of underground mines; and

-2. surface disposal involves placement in engineered surface impoundments or, in the case of Eagle, in a previously mined open pit.
+- surface disposal involves placement in engineered surface impoundments or, in the case of Eagle, in a previously mined open pit.

 Of the six Lundin Mining operations, Eagle Mine is the only operation that does not have a constructed tailings impoundment with dams.
 Across the other operations, the active tailings facilities use various construction techniques for the main and secondary or perimeter dams.
-Lundin Mining also maintains and monitors six inactive/closed tailings facilities, one of which is a rockfill combination centreline and downstream design followed by rockfill upstream raises and buttresses (Enemossen tailings facility at Zinkgruvan).
+Lundin Mining also maintains and monitors five inactive/closed tailings facilities, one of which is a rockfill combination centreline and downstream design followed by rockfill upstream raises and buttresses (Enemossen tailings facility at Zinkgruvan).

 A full list of tailings facilities that Lundin Mining manages, including information on tailings management, construction method, maximum dam height and volume, can be found in our Tailings Management Information Sheet.